Pablo Reyes Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays' 3.83 team ERA ranks fourth among all MLB pitching staffs.
+- The Blue Jays' 3.83 team ERA ranks fifth among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 136 total home runs at a clip of 1.2 per game (to rank 23rd in baseball).

-- In his last outing on Saturday against the Los Angeles Angels, the righty tossed 4 1/3 innings, allowing one earned run while surrendering four hits.
+- His most recent time out was on Sunday against the Los Angeles Angels, when the righty threw six innings, surrendering one earned run while allowing six hits.

-- In 17 games this season, the 25-year-old has a 5.87 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.